-2. Progress toward use of set-aside subsidies The Bank requires reservations for its set-aside funds to be initiated by December 31 of the allocation year.
-While allocated funds are still available, the reserved amount of any cancelled reservations will be returned to the setaside program in which it was originally reserved.
+2. Progress toward use of set-aside subsidies

+The Bank requires reservations for its set-aside funds to be initiated by December 31 of the allocation year.
+While allocated funds are still available, the reserved amount of any cancelled reservations will be returned to the set-aside program round in which it was originally reserved.

-3. Disbursement of Set-Aside Subsidies
+- 3. Disbursement of Set-Aside Subsidies - a.

-- a.
 Members accessing DPP set-aside funds for purchase must fund or originate the first mortgage.
 The first mortgage may be funded or originated by a subsidiary of the member provided the member has greater than 50% ownership interest in the subsidiary, or by a subsidiary of the member's parent company provided the parent company has greater than 50% ownership interest in the subsidiary.
-The first mortgage may also be funded or originated by a member's parent company if the parent company has greater than 50% ownership interest in the subsidiary.
 The first mortgage may also be funded or originated by a member's parent company if the parent company has greater than 50% ownership interest in the member. - b.
 At closing, the member will disburse its own funds and submit loan documentation and verification of eligibility to the Bank for review and reimbursement to the member.
 The Bank will: - i.
 Verify that the requesting institution is a member at the time of disbursement; - ii.
 Verify that the requesting institution is not restricted from utilizing Community Investment programs; - iii.
 Verify that there is an executed Program Agreement between the Bank and the member, pursuant to the Regulations; and - iv.
-Review each loan for certification of eligibility pursuant to the Regulations prior to member reimbursement. - c.
+Review each loan for certification of eligibility pursuant to the

+Regulations prior to member reimbursement.

+- c.
 The member will be required to assume the liability for any: - i.
 Subsidies made to an ineligible household, or - ii.
 Subsidies used for an ineligible purpose.